ArickCodeGuy/java-backend-journey/README.md

 ## Advanced

+Continuation of [basics](#basics) chapter.
+More in depth knowledge

 [Advanced](./advanced/ADVANCED.md)

 ## Requirements

 [Requirements](./requirements/REQUIREMENTS.md)

 Let's start with obvious.
 Job requirements.
-If you don't have those skills you don't even pass hr screening.
+If you don't have those skills in your resume you don't even pass hr screening (or worse ATS).

 ## Interviews

 [Interviews](./interview/INTERVIEW.md)

 List of commonly asked questions, terms that needed to be **excelently** known.
-This is the basics.
-If you struggle with answer with that you need to study
+Every interview is different.
+You may not know every answer.
+If you struggle with answers you might need to study.